 If you are interested in collaborating with GeoSAL, please contact Prof. Dimitrios Zekkos or directly any of the Faculty members of the Geosystems Group.

-The sixth annual UC Berkeley Geotechnical Engineering Research Symposium was held on November 18, 2022, at the Banatao Auditorium in Sutardja Dai Hall.
+The seventh annual UC Berkeley Geotechnical Engineering Research Symposium was held on November 17, 2023, at the Banatao Auditorium in Sutardja Dai Hall.
 The symposium showcased current research works in the GeoSystems Engineering group at UC Berkeley and bridged academic and industry communities.
-The keynote speakers for the event were four Ph.D. and postdoctoral researchers in the GeoSystems Engineering program.
-They presented their ...
+The keynote speakers for the event were five Ph.D. researchers in the GeoSystems Engineering program.
+They presented their resea ...